Faisal3090/Faisal3090/README.md

-Hello Everyone!!
- My name is MOHAMMEDFAISALKHAN KITTUR
+Hello, everyone!
+My name is Mohammed Faisalkhan Kittur.

- I am a BE ComputerScience Majors student, Trying to solve my own problems, which in a way makes my subconsious mind to think about and get the solution for the various real world problems.

-And in this journey of trying to solve an problem, through researches, learning, and also stoping at some (huddles) bugs to re-think and maybe after some hours of time solve them.
+I am a final-year B.E.
+Computer Science student who enjoys building things and solving problems that I come across.
+Most of my projects start with a simple question: "Can I automate this?" or "Can I build a better solution?"

+Throughout this journey, I spend a lot of time researching, learning, and experimenting with new technologies.
+Along the way, I often run into bugs and roadblocks that force me to stop, rethink my approach, and try again.
+Sometimes the solution comes quickly, and other times it takes hours of debugging—but that's all part of the learning process.